Stable Higgs bundles and Hermitian-Einstein metrics on non-K\"ahler manifolds: Convergence properties of the flow

 \section{Convergence properties of the flow}

-As stated in the introduction, the goal of this section is to prove the Theorem $\ref{maintheorem}$, under the assumption that along the Donaldson heat flow the function Tr$(h)$ is bounded in $C^0$ independent of time.
-Since our initial metric $H_0$ was chosen so that det$(h)=1$, the bound on Tr$(h)$ implies every eigenvalue $\lambda_i$ of $h$ satisfies $0<c\leq \lambda_i\leq C$ uniformly.
-Here we also note that long time existence of the flow, first proven by Donaldson in $\cite{Don1}$, carries over with no changes in the proof to the non-K\"ahler setting.
+As stated in the introduction, the goal of this section is to prove Theorem $\ref{maintheorem}$ under the assumption that Tr$(h)$ is bounded in $C^0$ uniformly in time.
+For the remainder of this section, we always assume our initial metric $H_0$ was chosen so that det$(h)=1$ along the flow.
+As a result, the bound on Tr$(h)$ implies every eigenvalue $\lambda_i$ of $h$ satisfies $0<c\leq \lambda_i\leq C$ uniformly.
+Many of the results in this section carry over from standard parabolic theory and the results of \cite{Donovan} with minor modifications.
+We include the important details here for the reader's convenience.

-Consider the following proposition: \begin{proposition} Under the assumption that $||{\rm Tr}( h)||_{C^0}\leq C$, we have $||D' h h^{-1}||_{C^0}\leq C$ independent of time. \end{proposition} The proof of the proposition consists of several local computations and an application of the maximum principle.
-Because it does not make use of the global structure of $X$, the proof for $g$ Gauduchon is exactly the same as in the K\"ahler case.
-We direct the reader to $\cite{Donovan}$ for details.